 Some of these first trimester exercise routines shouldn’t be done in or need to be adapted for the second or third trimester.

 Functional movements are exercises that maintain or improve a person’s ability to perform daily activities.
-Try to incorporate these movements into your daily life, or at least on most days.
-This will help you maintain the strength and endurance needed for labour, birth and motherhood.
+Therefore, try to incorporate these movements into your daily life, or at least on most days.
+This helps you maintain the strength and endurance needed for labour, birth and motherhood.
 These can include walking, climbing stairs, squatting, lifting and lunges.

 You can perform release work exercises daily.
-These should be held for 30-60 seconds each.
-Be cautious about overstretching, the hormone relaxin (produced whilst pregnant and at its highest in the first trimester) can give you a false sense of flexibility.
+Hold these for 30-60 seconds each.
+Be cautious about over stretching.
+This is because the hormone relaxin (produced whilst pregnant and at its highest in the first trimester) can give you a false sense of flexibility.